-- h) A felony conviction within the last ten (10) years will result in the application being rejected or any parole violations for a felony conviction within the past 5 years.
+- e) Any conviction for the sale, distribution or manufacture of any controlled or illegal substance, as well as any conviction within the past five (5) years involving illegal use or possession of any controlled or illegal substance will result in the application being rejected. - f) Any conviction for any sexual offense within the past seven (7) years will result in the application being rejected. - g) Any conviction which involved bodily harm to a child within the past twenty (20) years will result in the application being rejected. - h) A felony conviction within the last ten (10) years will result in the application being rejected or any parole violations for a felony conviction within the past 5 years.
 A pattern of felonies may result in the application denial. - i) Management will reject a household in which any member is currently engaged in illegal use of drugs or when the owner has reasonable cause to believe that a member's illegal use or pattern of illegal use of a drug may interfere with health, safety, and right to peaceful enjoyment of the property by other residents.
 The screening standards will be based on behavior, not the condition of drug abuse. - j) Management will reject a household in which there is reasonable cause to believe that member's behavior, from abuse or pattern of abuse of alcohol, may interfere with the health, safety, and right to peaceful enjoyment by other residents.
-The screening standards will be based on the behavior, not the condition of alcoholism or alcohol abuse.

-Management will prohibit admission of any household containing any member (including Live-in Aide) who was evicted in the last three (3) years from federally assisted housing for drug-related criminal activity, unless one of the following exceptions apply:

-- The applicant has successfully completed a formal, supervised drug rehabilitation program, OR - The person who was evicted for the drug-related criminal activity is no longer a household member.

-Despite any changes to state laws, the use of medical marijuana is illegal under federal law.
+The screening standards will be based on the behavior, not the condition of alcoholism or alcohol abuse. - k) Management will prohibit admission of any household containing any member (including Live-in Aide) who was evicted in the last three (3) years from federally assisted housing for drug-related criminal activity, unless one of the following exceptions apply: - The applicant has successfully completed a formal, supervised drug rehabilitation program.
+OR Despite any changes to state laws, the use of medical marijuana is illegal under federal law.
 Any references to drug use above will include the use of medical marijuana.
-HUD requires that Management deny admission to any household with a member who they determine is, at the time of application for admission, illegally using marijuana.
+HUB requires that Management deny admission to any household with a member who they determine is, at the time of application for admission, illegally using marijuana.